Erling Wold: Life

 After earning his doctorate at Berkeley in 1987, he went to work for Yamaha Music Technologies, writing a number of patents in music synthesis and processing.
 During this period, most of his music was electronic, and he was an early advocate of the Synclavier.
 His work at this time with a number of San Francisco performance artists and dancers led to his continuing interest in theater.
-After leaving Yamaha in 1992, he cofounded Muscle Fish, an audio and music software company.
-By 1995 he had migrated back to writing instrumental music and wrote his first chamber opera based on Max Ernst's collage novel A Little Girl Dreams of Taking the Veil, a critical and popular success which has been revived several times, including performances by the Paul Dresher Ensemble and by the Klagenfurter ensemble in Austria and Germany.
-The success of the production led to a residency at ODC Theater in San Francisco, where he premiered his opera Queer based on William S. Burroughs' early autobiographical novel of the same name in 2001 and Sub Pontio Pilato, an historical fantasy on the death and remembrance of Pontius Pilate in 2003.
+After leaving Yamaha in 1992, he cofounded Muscle Fish, an audio and music software company, later acquired by Audible Magic.
+By 1995 he had migrated back to writing instrumental music and wrote his first chamber opera based on Max Ernst's collage novel A Little Girl Dreams of Taking the Veil, a critical and popular success which has been revived several times, including performances by the Paul Dresher Ensemble and by the Klagenfurter ensemble.
+The success of the production led to a residency at ODC Theater in San Francisco, where he premiered his opera Queer based on William S. Burroughs' early autobiographical novel of the same name in 2001 and Sub Pontio Pilato in 2003.
 There have been few purely musical works during this period, but some notable exceptions are Close, played by Relâche and others, the piano pieces Albrechts Fluegel, premiered by Finnish pianist Marja Mutru, and Veracity.
+He has had a close relationship with several theaters in Austria, where a number of his recent operas have been premiered, including Uksus, Rattensturm and Daphnes Garten.

+Although he rejected the Christian religion in his teens, many of his operatic works deal with religious themes.
+A Little Girl Dreams of Taking the Veil is a surrealistic dream of young girl about to enter a convent, Sub Pontio Pilato is an epic historical fantasy on the death and resurrection of Pontius Pilate, and Certitude and Joy tells the story of a young woman who kills her three children on orders from God.
+His Mass named for Notker the Stammerer, commissioned by the Cathedral of St Gall is a straightforward setting of the liturgy along with several Psalms.